LaioX/Lemon/README.md

 1. Start the script by executing 'python attack.py'

-2. Once the script completes, copy the link you got under "Forwarding HTTP port.." and put your payload's name after it, for example : https://lente.serveo.net/lemon.apk, this link downloads the malicious apk when opened.
+2. Once the script completes, copy the link you get under "Forwarding HTTP port.." and put your payload's name after it, for example : https://lente.serveo.net/lemon.apk, this link downloads the malicious apk when opened.

  3.Open up a new session, and type "msfconsole -r automate.rc", this should start metasploit and   provide it necessary options.
 Once it stops, type "run" and press enter, this will start the   listener.